 Migraine is the leading condition of recurrent cephalalgias of moderate or severe intensity.
 It is the most common type of headache in patients who seek medical treatment.
-According to the 2016 Global Burden of Disease study, over 1 billion persons experience a migraine headache each year [20].
-Migraine is among the top five most disabling medical conditions worldwide and the burden is greatest in women between 15 and 45 years of age [20; 191].
+According to the 2021 Global Burden of Disease study, migraine was responsible for 43.4 million years of healthy life lost due to disability, or 4.7% of total years lost to disability in 2021.
+Migraine headache comprises 88.3% of the total burden of headache disorders [1].
+Migraine is among the top five most disabling medical conditions worldwide and the burden is greatest in women between 15 and 45 years of age [2].

-Migraine has been identified as one of the most common neurologic disorders, and in the United States, its prevalence in the general population is approximately 15% [190].
+Migraine has been identified as one of the most common neurologic disorders, and in the United States, its prevalence in the general population is approximately 15% [3].
 In children, the prevalence ranges from 1% to 4% and does not present a gender bias.
-However, after menarche, its prevalence in women (20.5%) is more than two times greater than the prevalence in men [2; 3].
+However, after menarche, its prevalence in women (20.5%) is more than two times greater than the prevalence in men [4; 5].